angeletx/Evolving-Dynamic-Graph-Representation-with-Multiway-Autoregressive-Network/README.md

 ## Data

-For new datasets, please place them in the 'data' folder, e.g. 'data/body' folder.
+For the datasets to be processed, place them in the 'data' folder, e.g. 'data/body' subfolder.

 ## Requirements